ctnava/rxtechnotes/readme.md

 Welcome to *Rx Tech Notes*, a curated study resource for pharmacy technician candidates pursuing **California state licensure** and **national certification**.
 This repository consolidates essential regulatory, procedural, and pharmacological knowledge aligned with both state and federal standards.

+> For best results, access this repository on a tablet or laptop with a touch screen.

 ## 🔖 Emoji Key

 The following emoji system is used to quickly identify important categories of information.
 Some symbols may be combined with an `x` to indicate overlapping relevance (e.g., both state and federal law).